-In addition to CSD coursework, all students must have completed coursework in Human or Animal Biology, Physical Sciences (Physics or Chem), Sign Language, Psychology or Sociology, and Statistics to meet the academic requirements for ASHA certification.
+In addition to CSD coursework, all students must have completed coursework in Human or Animal Biology, Physical Sciences (Physics or Chem), Social Sciences, Sign Language, and Statistics to meet the academic requirements for ASHA certification.
 If you did not complete this coursework as part of your undergraduate degree or post-baccalaureate program you must add these courses to your graduation degree plan.